Predictive Analytics World for Financial 2020

 Chakri Cherukuri is a senior researcher in the Quantitative Financial Research Group at Bloomberg LP in NYC.
 His research interests include quantitative portfolio management, algorithmic trading strategies, and applied machine learning.
 He has extensive experience in scientific computing and software development.
 Previously, he built analytical tools for the trading desks at Goldman Sachs and Lehman Brothers.
 He holds an undergraduate degree in mechanical engineering from the Indian Institute of Technology (IIT) Madras, India, and an MS in computational finance from Carnegie Mellon University.

-Chakri Cherukuri is speaker of the following session:
+Chakri Cherukuri is speaking in the following session:

-Christian Elsasser is speaker of the following session:
+Christian Elsasser is speaking in the following session:

-Bas Geerdink is speaker of the following session:
+Bas Geerdink is speaking in the following session:

 Head of Responsible Innovation, Global Affairs